 The broader issue for me is the lack of focus on pharmaceutical options for women.
 Pfizer, makers of Viagra, canceled research into a female counterpart in 2004.
 Boehringer Ingelheim appears to be saying that it’s just too hard to follow through on a drug for women.
 What are the barriers?
 Are they cultural?
 Is male sexual satisfaction easier to talk about?
 To measure?
 To “monetize”?

 As a physician, I want the most possible options to explore with my patients.
-Sometimes mindfulness, information, localized hormones, and tools like vaginal dilators and clitoral pumps are enough to change a woman’s life.
+Sometimes mindfulness, information, localized hormones, and tools like vaginal dilators are enough to change a woman’s life.
 Sometimes they’re not.
 I’m optimistic about ongoing research about testosterone for women’s sexual health, but I’d like to know that pharmaceutical companies see the issues we face as clearly and as important as I do.